History of the R.M. of Moosomin No. 121

 1948: Alex Harsburch was appointed secretary-treasurer for 10 months at a salary of $100 per month and L.T.
 Henry was appointed assistant at $50 per month.
 A bulldozer was bought for $2,769.
 The municipal doctor contract with Drs.
 Ferg and Chesnut expired on December 31st and at their request was not renewed.

 1949: P.N Procyk was hired as secretary-treasurer at $2,000 per annum.
 Archie Campbell took over from N.G.
 White as Reeve.
 A municipal doctor contract at $ 5,000 per annum was entered into with Doctors H. Chestnut and B. Hunter.
-Municipal ta rate was 20 mills.
+Municipal tax rate was 20 mills.
 Tenants in the municipal building were Dr. S. Jamieson, dentist, A.B.
 Shanks, Beauty Salon, C.J.
 Wilde, coal dealer, Mrs. J. Bretz, suite and Mrs. S. Harrison, suite.
 The Department of Highways was urgently requested to begin construction at an early date on the new #1 highway to the Manitoba border.
 New tenant in the Beauty Parlor was Lorna Ketcheson.
 A grant of $25 was made to the United Emergency fund for Britian.
 W. Elmore retired from council.
 P.N.
 Procyk retired as secretary-treasurer and he was replaced by E.J.
 Carlson but due to ill health he only held the position for a short time.
 Lawrence Wilkinson assumed the duties as of January 1/50.

-1950: James Cuthill was the new council members.
+1950: James Cuthill was the new council member.
 The road equipment was loaned to the Fleming Rink Committee to prepare the site for a new rink.
 1430 bushels of registered Thatcher wheat was purchased for $3,200 and resold to farmers for $2.45 per bushel.
 The municipal tax rate was 22 mills.
 A new tenant on the second floor was Bert Boyles.

 1951: Council members were Reeve Archie Campbell, Wilson, Lowe, Huelsman, Griffin, Birkbeck and Harrison.
 Bert Longman of Maryfield was operator of road construction equipment at an hourly rate of $1.25.
 Drs.
 Chestnut and Hunter were the municipal doctors at a salary of $8.500 per annum.
 Council passed a resolution voicing their strong opposition to the proposed Pipestone dam.
 See 1944!
 J.E.
 Howes was a new tenant and the Beauty Parlor was now operated by Miss C. Barnes and Miss L. Herde.